fluxcd/flux-kustomize-example/README.md

 ## Scenario and Goals

-The following example makes use of Flux's experimental feature for factoring out manifests using [Kustomize](https://github.com/kubernetes-sigs/kustomize) (and other such tooling, in theory).
+The following example makes use of Flux's manifest-generation feature together with [Kustomize](https://github.com/kubernetes-sigs/kustomize) (and other such tooling, in theory).

 For this example we assume an scenario with two clusters, `staging` and `production`.
 The goal is to levarage the full functionality of Flux (including